-- (2) Location and geographic search area.
+(2) Location and geographic search area.
 A vicinity map delineating the location and classification of all major public or private streets and rights-of-way, driveways, public parking areas, pedestrian ways, trails and bikeways within 500 feet of the subject property's boundary, including zoning district boundaries and the geographic search area overlaid on the map, together with a list of property owners within 1,000 feet in agriculturally zoned (A-1 and A-2 districts) and 500 feet in all other districts of the subject property and keyed to the map.
 The map shall be prepared at a scale sufficient to clearly identify the required features.
 A list compiled from Louisa County tax assessment records shall be sufficient compliance with this requirement.

-The applicant has provided a vicinity map and list of property owners within 1,000 feet of the subject property.
+The applicant has provided a vicinity map on Sheet Z-1 of the plans and a list of property owners within 1,000 feet of the subject property, which is an A-2 zoned district.

-- (3) Visual impact.
+(3) Visual impact.
 The applicant shall provide simulated photographic evidence of the proposed WCF's appearance from any and all residential dwellings or lots within 1,000 feet or vantage points approved by the community development department including the facility types the applicant has considered and the impact on adjacent properties including: